 At the end of a session, the experimenter always starts a questionnaire with the command Run $\rightarrow$ Start Questionnaire which is described below.
 This questionnaire must include an address form (a prompt for the subject's address, or a 'virtual' step if you do not wish to ask subjects for their address information) in order to write the payment file.
 When all subjects have gone through the address form, z-Tree writes the payment file.
 You may also insert a questionnaire at another point in the session.
 However, as questionnaires do not contain information regarding the number of subjects, they can be started, at the earliest, after the first treatment (e.g., the welcome treatment).
-If more than one questionnaire contains an address form, the address only needs to be entered in the first questionnaire.
+If more than one questionnaire contains an address form, the address to be entered in the first questionnaire.
 In subsequent questionnaires only the payment file is updated.

-A questionnaire is started with the command $\text{Run} \rightarrow \text{Start}$ Questionnaire.
-This command is located at the place where the command $\text{Run} \rightarrow \text{Start}$ Treatment is located when a treatment window is open.
-While subjects are answering the questionnaires the clients remain in the state 'questionnaire'.
-The window 'subjects table' shows which questionnaire is currently being answered.
+A questionnaire is started with the command Run $\rightarrow$ Start Questionnaire.
+This command is located at the place where the command Run $\rightarrow$ Start Treatment is located when a treatment window is open.
+While subjects are answering the questionnaires, the state in the Clients' Table shows which questionnaire is currently being answered.